Samuel Parker (Hawaii politician): Background and early life

 Samuel Parker was born on June 23, 1853.
 His paternal grandfather, John Palmer Parker (1790–1868), was a member of the eponymous Parker House Hotel family.
 John Parker was born in Boston, Massachusetts, but settled in the Hawaiian Islands.
 He founded the Hawaiian branch of the family when he married Chiefess Kipikane (1800–1860), who was related to the high-ranking chiefs of the Big Island.
 John's younger son, and Samuel's father, was Ebenezer Parker (1829–1855).
 Ebenezer Parker also married a Hawaiian woman, Kilia Nahulanui, on June 7, 1849.

 Despite his American-sounding name and upbringing, Samuel Parker was of three-quarters native Hawaiian ancestry.

 Samuel Parker's life was influenced by some early deaths in the family.
 His father Ebenezer had died in 1855, when Samuel was only two years old.
 Samuel was the second son but his only brother, Ebenezer Christian Parker II, then died in 1860, at the age of ten.
 Samuel was educated at Oahu College, now known as Punahou School, on Oʻahu.
 There he made lasting friendships with his contemporaries among the Hawaiian nobility, a social connection that would prove very helpful in adulthood.

-Grandfather John Parker - who did have a long life - died, in 1868, when Samuel was still only 15 years old.
+Grandfather John Parker died, in 1868, when Samuel was still only 15 years old.
 Samuel thus found himself the co-proprietor, with his father's elder brother, of the eponymous Parker Ranch.

 The uncle was John Palmer Parker II (1827–1891), who was also married to a Hawaiian lady, Hanai.
 In 1879, they moved from the Ranch to a much larger and more accessible estate, more suited to their status as a wealthy and prominent couple who liked to entertain: Puʻu o Pelu.
 This left the Ranch house to Samuel and growing, new family.